 There will be parking at the south end of Main Street at Metzgar, Half Moon Bay High School (Main St. just north of Hwy.
 92), Our Lady of the Pillar Church and the Community Center/Shoreline Station complex, both located on Kelly Avenue just east of Highway 1.
 Many parking lots are operated by local non-profit groups who charge a nominal parking fee.
 There is also very limited free parking on several side streets.
 Download the Pumpkin Festival mobile app for help in finding parking.

-Bicycle parking is available behind the Bike Works at 520 Kelly Avenue near Highway 1, from 9:00 a.m. to 5:00 p.m. both days.
+Bicycle parking is available at a lot located at Kelly Avenue and Purissima Street, from 9 a.m. to 5 p.m. both days.
 Suggested donation is $5 per bicycle.
 The HEAL Project and Sea Hugger® are partnering to manage the "Kickstand" Bicycle Parking as a fundraiser.
 More than 4,000 students each year learn where their food comes from and why it matters through The HEAL Project's educational programs.
 Sea Hugger® is a Half Moon Bay-based nonprofit organization working to combat marine plastic pollution.

 Ride SamTrans bus service to the festival – you’re dropped off just steps from the festival!

 There will be specially marked accessible parking on Purissima Street between Correas Street and Kelly Avenue.